-So, a PHEV is like a hybrid, but with additional battery capacity for extended all-electric driving.
-With a fully charged battery, a PHEV can typically drive for somewhere in the neighbourhood of 25 to 50 kilometres solely on stored battery power, while the Chevrolet Volt can do more like 80 km.
-Once that range is used up, the vehicle works like a normal hybrid, until its recharged again.
+A PHEV is like a hybrid, but with additional battery capacity for extended all-electric driving.
+With a fully charged battery, a PHEV can typically drive for somewhere in the neighbourhood of 25 to 50 kilometres solely on stored battery power.
+Once that range is used up, the vehicle works like a normal hybrid, until it is recharged again.

 On short trips, the PHEV operates like an EV, using no gasoline.
 But, unlike an electric vehicle, the PHEV can revert to regular hybrid operation once its EV range is depleted, using gasoline and self-generated electricity, for hundreds of kilometres of additional driving.

 In a PHEV, drivers get the benefits of all-electric motoring on shorter trips and commutes, and full hybrid driving range after that.
 Even if you’re unable to recharge the PHEV for an extended period of time, the vehicle will still function fully as a conventional hybrid.
 Charging your PHEV reduces its fuel use, but it’s never mandatory.

 With a fully charged battery and a full tank of fuel, PHEV driving range is on par with a conventional vehicle.